timmypotts/chinook-api/README.md

 REGARDING THE VIDEO RECORDING: I have not used a lot of screen recording software, so I just downloaded on from the ubuntu software store and started on the coding assignment.
 There was a pause and a stop option.
 I figured that pause would do just that, but apparently everything recorded prior to hitting pause was lost.
 On top of this, for my last recording, I had unplugged and plugged back in my headset, but the software did not automatically switch to the input source, so there is no audio.
 I apologize for the inconvenience.

 If I were to implement this API in a production environment, I would obviously use more secure methods.
 Namely, not having my database URL exposed on github.
 I would use a .env file, or dockerize the application and push env variables in during the build/deployment phase.

+Speaking of production, I would have certainly cronstucted a CI/CD pipeline instead of pulling the git repo down and starting the application manually.
+You can see an example of one of my pipelines [here](https://github.com/timmypotts/package-tracker/blob/master/.circleci/config.yml).

+I had a lot of fun building this little project, thank you for the opportunity.